rafaelsakurai/rafaelsakurai.github.io/_posts/2019-11-21-automating-notebooks-spark.md

 layout: post
 title: "Automating Notebook Execution with Spark"
 date: 2019-11-21 13:00:00
+categories: [ Spark ]
-tags: []
+tags: [spark]
-published: true
+image: assets/images/posts/2019-11-21-automating-notebooks-spark-01.png
 excerpt: Notebooks help data scientists to explore datasets and has became one of the main tools used in Data Science, but they also add some challenges like how to deploy in production or how to show the results to end users.
-comments: true
-image: 2019-11-21-automating-notebooks-spark-01.png

 ---

 Notebooks help data scientists to explore datasets and has became one of the main tools used in Data Science, but they also add some challenges like how to deploy in production or how to show the results to end users.
 In this article, I will introduce how we address these challenges at [Tail](https://www.tail.digital) by automating Notebook execution in Apache Spark.